TerryV8/click-count/docs/containerization.md

 - faster development process
 - handy application encapsulation
 - the same behaviour on local machine / dev / staging / production servers
+- distribute the whole app inclusing the "server" in a ready-to-run state
 - easy and clear monitoring
 - easy to scale
+- better than Virtual Machine (VM)

 ## Faster development process